byu-osl/city-issue-server/README.md

 Npm tries to use [node supervisor](https://github.com/isaacs/node-supervisor) to run, and falls back to `node server.js` if you don't have it installed.
 After that, you can hit the homepage at [http://localhost:3000/](http://localhost:3000/). **Note**: you won't see anything on the homepage until you run `gulp`.
 See the next section for details.

-After the server is running:
+After the server is running, populate the database with a few dummy items:

 	node load-database.js